 Providers

-LLP, PA-C, DHA
+Matthew A. Stack, LLP, PA-C, DHA

 Matthew Stack has a Master's degree in clinical psychology, a Masters in Physician Assistant studies and a Doctorate in Health Administration.
 Matthew worked as a limited licensed psychologist in Michigan for 15 years providing individual, couple, family and group psychotherapy.
 In 2000, Matthew went back to school and became licensed as a physician assistant.
 After PA school, Matt, Sue and their family served on the Navajo Indian Reservation in Northern Arizona for 5 years.
 While Matthew has broad experience working as a family practice PA, his background in psychology made working as a psychiatric PA a natural fit and Matthew has worked extensively with collaborative psychiatrist colleagues.
 Due to his dual licensure, Matthew is able to provide both innovative psychotherapies as well as psychiatric medication management.